MBWest/Note-Taking/Hack The Box/Boxes/Nibbles.md

 | `--reason` | Determine the port and host state |
 | `-oA` | Output all formats and store in file nmap/initial |

-`I managed to root the box and write this blog, while this UDP scan still did not terminate.`
+`I managed to root the box and write this all while this UDP scan still did not terminate.`

 # Enumeration